Yellow Tape

 Practical skills

-The member being tested must be able to:
+The member being tested must be able to perform the following physical tasks without major safety errors:

 -